-To acquire the first level of ICF ACC credential through the ACSTH path, participants would need to do the following:-
+To acquire the first level of ICF ACC credential, participants would need to do the following:-

 - Clocked 100 coaching hours (75 hours must be paid-coaching, 25 hours can be pro-bono coaching) – no time limit

-- Performance evaluation (one audio recordings and written transcript of a coaching session to be uploaded with your application)
+- Performance evaluation (one audio recording and written transcript of a coaching session to be uploaded with your application)

 - Apply to ICF Global upon meeting the above requirements